surajx/qemu-arm-linux/README.md

 #####Insert our driver module into the kernel.
         cd memDriver/
         insmod memory.ko
-  >printk messages in module_init function should be now seen in dmesg|tail
+  >printk messages in module_init function should be now seen in **dmesg|tail**
+  >This should enable us to now read/write a single byte of data from/to memory.

 #####Write to device
     echo -n 4 > /dev/mymem